scala-network/MobileMiner/README.md

 - **armeabi-v7a**
 - **arm64-v8a**

+# Features
+We have implemented some major improvements and enhancements that differ from previous projects.
+- Temperature display
+- QR code feature to capture wallet addres
+- Completely redesigned UI
+- Refactored framework
+- Stats are available for pool using nodejs-pool code base and not limited to cryptonote-nodejs-pool code base pool only.

 ## Miner
 This application is built upon the libraries of XLArig, the official Scala (XLA) CPU miner.
 - Miner: [XLArig](https://github.com/scala-network/XLArig)